mina-bui/updated-cozy-portfolio/README.md

 ![picture](/readme-shot.png)

-A little Sunday project featuring a bit of Bootstrap, JavaScript, and a lot of 70's cozy vibes.
+A quick little Sunday project featuring a bit of Bootstrap, JavaScript, and a lot of 70's cozy vibes.
+Mainly to revamp my old portfolio site, but will be expanded later to include project detail pages and more stylistic changes.

 * [Link to deployed version](https://minabui.com/)